 The best simple CRM software: Overview

-1. Zeeg - Best simple CRM for scheduling-focus
+1. Zeeg — Best simple CRM for scheduling-focused teams

-At the top of our list, we have Zeeg: and for good reason.
-If you’re on the hunt for a simple CRM, you should consider how appointment scheduling fits into your customer acquisition process.
-Zeeg offers a unique solution: a basic CRM system built specifically around appointment booking, which gets rid of the need for separate tools.
+At the top of our list, we have Zeeg — and for good reason.
+If you're looking for a simple CRM, you should think carefully about how appointment scheduling fits into your customer acquisition process.
+Zeeg offers a genuinely unique solution: a basic CRM system built specifically around appointment booking, eliminating the need for separate tools.

-Unlike traditional CRMs that treat scheduling as an afterthought, Zeeg puts appointment booking at the very center of your customer relationship management.
-Every scheduled meeting becomes a qualified lead automatically, with full attribution tracking to understand which marketing channels drive actual business results.
+Unlike traditional CRMs that treat scheduling as an afterthought, Zeeg puts appointment booking at the center of your customer relationship management.
+Every scheduled meeting becomes a qualified lead automatically, with full attribution tracking to understand which marketing channels are actually driving results.

 Key features: